Fragmenta Musicae

 Océane Boudeau and Kristin Hoefener

-Lost, then Found in Canada: Stories Behind Some Medieval Manuscript Fragments that have Journeyed Across the Ocean
+Lost, then Found in Canada: Stories Behind Some Medieval Manuscript Fragments that Have Journeyed Across the Ocean

 Debra Lacoste